5 Key Factors in Urban PlanningAugust 9, 2016

 The U.S. Bureau of Labor Statistics lists the median salary of an urban planner at $71,490 as of 2017, and that figure could increase as the demand for sustainable urban plans grows.
 Although not all planners go to graduate school, many have at least a master’s degree in planning.

-In addition to education, planners must also have a clear idea of how to create effective plans for current and future residents.
+In addition to education, planners must know how to create effective plans for current and future residents.
 Much of this comes down to having the right data.

 EagleView provides planners and other officials with a number of GIS solutions that include high-resolution aerial imagery for planning and mapping.
 High-resolution Pictometry® aerial oblique imagery enables users to view, analyze, and measure objects seen in imagery.
 REAL3D® Modeling uses the most up-to-date Pictometry imagery and can be delivered in a variety of 3D file formats.

 Not only are these tools ideal for those in urban planning and development, but they can be used for emergency planning, terrain analysis, and subsurface infrastructure engineering studies.
-In addition, these tools are utilized in managing high-profile events, like sports tournaments, conventions, or visits from world leaders – issues that urban planners in any city must anticipate.
+In addition, these tools are utilized in managing high-profile events, like sports tournaments, conventions, or visits from world leaders.
+These are issues that urban planners in any city must anticipate.

 Orthogonal imagery is a critical element found in all county and municipal planning projects.
 But what planning professionals may not realize is that the right aerial imagery can make a world of difference.